Turbine Lander Deployment in Sequim Bay (2023-2024): Optical and Sonar Records of Animal Interactions

 Export Citation to RIS

-@div{oedi_599, title = {Turbine Lander, Sequim Bay (2023-2024) Environmental Observations and Data}, author = {Bassett, Christopher, Cotter, Emma.}, abstractNote = {The Turbine Lander, a small-scale (1.19 m x 0.85 m) veritical-axis, cross-flow turbine was deployed in the Inlet to Sequim Bay, Washington for 141 days from October 2023 to March 2024.
-Throughout the deployment an Adaptable Monitoring Package equipped with an acoustic Doppler current profiler, Blueview and Tritech Gemini imaging sonars, stereo optical cameras with artificial illumination, and a hydrophone array were used to monitoring inflow conditions and perform environmental monitoring.
-Operational data from the turbine including rotor speed, generator control torque, and power generation were also recorded.
+@misc{MHKDR_Dataset_599, title = {Turbine Lander Deployment in Sequim Bay (2023-2024): Optical and Sonar Records of Animal Interactions}, author = {Bassett, Christopher and Cotter, Emma}, abstractNote = {This dataset contains environmental monitoring data collected during the deployment of the Turbine Lander, a small-scale vertical-axis, cross-flow turbine (1.19 m x 0.85 m) in the inlet to Sequim Bay, Washington.
+The turbine was deployed for 141 days between October 2023 and March 2024.
+Data were collected with an Adaptable Monitoring Package that included an acoustic Doppler current profiler, BlueView and Tritech Gemini imaging sonars, stereo optical cameras with artificial illumination, and a hydrophone array.
+Operational measurements from the turbine, including rotor speed, generator torque, and power output, were also recorded.

 Details